christianOConnell/CPE_551/outbreakProject/README.md

 # outbreakProject
-Simulates the spread of a disease through a population
+Simulates the spread of a disease through a population.
+Infected individuals infect adjacent susceptible individuals and then recover over time.

 Example input:
 Threshold:1